-Washington region’s airports reeling from impact of coronavirus pandemic
+Washington region’s airports are reeling from impact of coronavirus pandemic

 Potter said the authority is still trying to determine how to use the money.
 However, as a condition of receiving the funds, airports must agree to keep at least 90 percent of their employees on the job through the end of 2020.

-Still, Potter said airports are asking for additional federal support.
+Still, Potter said, airports are asking for additional federal support.

-In prepared testimony for a May 6 hearing before the Senate Committee on Commerce, Science, and Transportation, Todd Hauptli, president and CEO of the American Association of Airport Executives, said airports would need at least $10 billion more, plus additional money to help smaller general-aviation airports and other airport partners.
+In prepared testimony for a May 6 hearing before the Senate Committee on Commerce, Science and Transportation, Todd Hauptli, president and chief executive of the American Association of Airport Executives, said airports would need at least $10 billion more, plus additional money to help smaller general-aviation airports and other airport partners.

 The GAO told the government in 2015 to develop a plan to protect the aviation system against an outbreak.
 It never happened.

-Still, both Potter and Smith said they were confident their airports would get through this crisis.
+However, both Potter and Smith said they were confident their airports would get through this crisis.

 Potter said one bright spot is that construction projects, including the new concourse and security screening area at National, continue to move forward and remain on schedule.